astroidmail/homebrew-astroid/README.md

-This is a macOS Homebrew Tap (third party repository) for [astroidmail](http://astroidmail.github.io/) on OSX.
+This is a Mac OS Homebrew Tap (third party repository) for [astroidmail](http://astroidmail.github.io/) on OSX.

 Once you have [Homebrew running](https://brew.sh/), it should be as easy as:
 ```